nyranalavathu/-Decoding-Open-Source-Talk/README.md

 # -Decoding-Open-Source-Talk
 Slides and resources from our Python Monthly Dublin talk on finding your first healthy open-source community
-# Decoding Open Source: How to Find Your First Healthy Community

-Slides and resources from our talk at Python Monthly Dublin — June 10, 2026.

 ## About the Talk